cissagatto/MultiLabelSimilaritiesMeasures/README.md

 ## Folder Structure
 <img src="https://github.com/cissagatto/MultiLabelSimilaritiesMeasures/blob/main/images/mlsm.png" width="300">

+## IMPORTANT
+I used ABS function in all functions that used SQRT.
+Divisions per zero were treated like zero.

 ## Acknowledgment
 This study is financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior - Brasil (CAPES) - Finance Code 001